AurelienGrenard/Impulse-control/README.md

-This directory is a clean, notebook-light reorganization of the original `Impulse-control-main` experiments accompanying *Neural Regression and Randomized Optimization for Impulse Control Problems*.
+This directory is a clean, notebook-light reorganization of the original `Impulse-control-main` experiments accompanying *Neural Regression and Randomized Optimization for Impulse Control*.

 The financial definitions, Monte Carlo rollouts, randomized optimizers, training loops, network architectures, time grids and exact solutions are